sindresorhus/conf/readme.md

 The [mode](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation) used when creating the config file.

 The mode is modified by the [process umask](https://en.wikipedia.org/wiki/Umask).
 With the typical umask of `0o022`, the default results in `0o644`.
-Config files are also stored in the user's home directory (`~/.config/`), which is typically protected.
+Config files are also stored in a location that is typically protected already, so the default is usually fine.

 You would usually not need this, but it could be useful if you use a custom `cwd`.
 Setting `0o600` would make the file only readable by the owner.